 401.07 Weather Limitations and Placement Temperatures.
-Hot mix asphalt shall be placed only on properly prepared unfrozen surfaces which are free of water, snow, and ice.
+Hot mix asphalt shall be placed only on properly prepared unfrozen surfaces that are free of water, snow, and ice.
 The hot mix asphalt shall be placed only when both the air and surface temperatures equal or exceed the temperatures specified in Table 401-3 and the Engineer determines that the weather conditions permit the pavement to be properly placed and compacted.

-Table 401-3 Placement Temperature Limitations in °F
+Table 401-3 PLACEMENT TEMPERATURE LIMITATIONS IN °F

-Commentally Minimum Surface and Air Temperature °F

-Compacted Layer Thickness in inches Top Layer Layers Below Top Layer
+Compacted Layer Thickness in inches Minimum Surface and Air Temperature °F Top Layer Minimum Surface and Air Temperature °F Layers Below Top Layer

-< 11⁄2 60 50
+< 1 1/2 60 50

-11⁄2 - < 3 50 40
+1 1/2 - < 3 50 40

 3 or more 45 35

-Note: Air temperature is taken in the shade.
-Surface is defined as the existing base on which the new pavement is to be placed.
+Table 401-3 Notes: Air temperature is taken in the shade.
+Surface is defined as the existing base on that the new pavement is to be placed.